7 Best Bathroom Faucets of 2026

 - Open waterfall spout creates a flat sheet of water that is genuinely striking visually — a focal-point feature for a powder room or feature vanity

-- Single-hole installation with included deck plate fits both modern 1-hole vanities and 3-hole retrofit sinks
+- Single-hole installation with an included 6-inch deck plate fits both modern 1-hole vanities and 3-hole retrofit sinks

-- Includes braided stainless supply lines and a pop-up drain assembly so the install is genuinely turnkey
+- Includes the pop-up drain assembly and braided supply lines in the box, so the install is genuinely turnkey

 Cons